Explore Research, Spend Your Summer in STREAMS

 When Does the Program Take Place?

-The next session of STREAMS will take place from June 1 through August 7, 2015.
-The deadline for applications is March 13, 2015.
+The next session of STREAMS will take place in summer 2016.
+Applications will be available beginning in mid-October.
 Fourteen students are selected for the program each summer.